 You could argue this one relates to almost all of the above predicted trends.
 But it’s such a crucial point, we were keen to make it stand out on its own.
 As Bersin puts it, “Today, learning is about ‘flow’ not ‘instruction,’ and helping bring learning to people throughout their digital experience.”
 Along with others, we foresee a continued integration of learning in the workflow.
 Or should that be life-flow?

-“This shift from periodic training interventions to technology enabled, continuous learning will continue to reshape corporate learning in 2018.”
+“This shift from periodic training interventions to technology enabled, continuous learning will continue to reshape corporate learning.”
 Steve Rayson

 Take a look at the 10 great tips Stephen Walsh shared with us on integrating learning into the workflow.